dhis2/training-docs/content/tracker_use/tg_maps.md

 As a review, you can create a map using the event layer.
 The process is exactly the same as when working with an event.

-We can create a map using data from the Case-Based Surveillance Program for Measles confirmed cases by lab.
+We can create a map using data from the Case-Based Surveillance Program for Fever cases from Diagnostic and Clinical information

-Open the map "CBS - Lab confirmed cases, this year, by home location."
+Open the map "CBS - Fever cases, this year, by home location."
 This the map that you will create.
 You can explain the layout to the participants before continuing.

 Clear your inputs by going to File -> New.